zkhan93/zkhan93.github.io/articles/c/_posts/2016-06-15-factorial-in-c-using-array.markdown

 7! = 5040<br/>
 8! = 40320

-Now let's look at 10!
-It is 3628800
+Now let's look at 21!
+It is 51090942171709440000

 Here comes the problem, in languages like C we need to keep an eye on the size of the variables.
-Even if we try storing the factorial in a `long` variable, it wont solve our problem.<br/>
+Even if we try storing the factorial in a `long long int` variable, it wont solve our problem.<br/>
 So what's the solution?
 Think,think...<br/>
 Well , it's to use a character array.
 Let me show you how to do it, check out the code below: